- Scientific studies have connected prenatal Tylenol use to children being diagnosed with neurodevelopmental disorders like autism and ADHD

 The Relationship Between Tylenol and the Development of Autism and Other Neurodevelopmental Disorders

 Tylenol’s reputation as a safe over-the-counter pain relief option has changed in recent years based on research conducted by Yale University and John Hopkins University.
-This study suggested a connection between a mother’s use of Tylenol or acetaminophen during pregnancy and their child developing a neurodevelopmental disorder, such as autism spectrum disorder and ADHD.
+This scientific study suggested a connection between prenatal use of Tylenol or acetaminophen and children developing neurodevelopmental disorders, such as autism spectrum disorder (ASD) and ADHD.

 Product Liability Claims With Tylenol Manufacturers for Failure to Warn